divio/divio-cloud-docs/how-to/flask-create-deploy.rst

 Create a ``docker-compose.yml`` file, :ref:`for local development purposes <docker-compose-local>`.
 This will replicate the ``web`` image used in cloud deployments, allowing you to run the application in an environment as close to that of the cloud servers as possible.
-Amongst other things, it will allow the project to use a Postgres or MySQL database (choose the appropriate lines below) running in a local container, and provides convenient access to files inside the containerised application.
+Amongst other things, it will allow the project to use a Postgres or MySQL database running in a local container, and provides convenient access to files inside the containerised application.

+You will need to include/delete the highlighted sections below appropriately:

 ..  code-block:: yaml
     :emphasize-lines: 15-17, 20-